Laser-based Scribing of CIGS Solar Cell Material Structures for Monolithic Module Integration

 Table 2.
 Optical penetration depths of various solar cell layers [1]

-While an optical penetration depth large enough to act on the underlying layer is a prerequisite for the ablative shockwave removal mechanism illustrated in Figure 4, the peak intensity of the laser pulse must also be appropriately chosen to produce the ablative shockwave.
-Peak intensity is inversely correlated to pulse width:
+While an optical penetration depth large enough to act on the underlying layer is a prerequisite for the ablative shockwave removal mechanism illustrated in figure 4, the peak intensity of the laser pulse must also be appropriately chosen to produce the ablative shockwave [1].
+Peak intensity of the laser pulse is inversely correlated to the pulse width:

 Peak intensity = Peak Power / Spot area